 Via an outdoor video intercom system, visitors to Radnor Middle School and Ithan, Radnor and Wayne Elementary schools are required to provide their identity to main office staff before being permitted to enter the building.

 A full-time security guard staffs the entrance vestibule at Radnor High School.
 Visitors are not permitted access to the school without providing their identity for clearance through the school’s Raptor background check system.

 Each school is equipped with a Delaware County Panic Alarm School System (DelPASS), which allows school administrators to quickly and quietly alert authorities to emergency situations.

 The district maintains a variety of active security measures at all times, including video surveillance, alarms, and campus security personnel.
-Additional internal security cameras have been installed in many buildings and will be installed district-wide by the end of the 2017-18 school year.
+Additional internal security cameras have been installed district-wide.

 A comprehensive emergency operations plan guides our response to emergency situations.
 Staff is trained to implement emergency procedures and participate in practice drills throughout the year.